aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: The reading of surface thoughts for an entity takes a full round action.
 However, surface thoughts can change quickly from moment to moment, so it is be necessary to continuously read during a conversation to get anything other than snippets for most entities.

-**Upcast**: For every extra MP die above 6 used in the casting of the spell, either its radius increases by 20ft, or the duration increases by 12 minutes.
+**Upcast**: For every extra MP die above 6 placed in the spell, its duration increases by 12 minutes.
+Alternatively the radius increases as follows:

+- 7 MP dice: 480ft
+- 8 MP dice: 1 mile
+- 9 MP dice: The Realm
+- 10 MP dice: The Realm and adjacent otherworlds.

 ___
 ### Legion of Dead